jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 If you create additional organizations or spaces in Bluemix, remember to use the same ones as you follow our tutorials.
 If you stick to the default selections, you should be just fine.

 Clicking **CREATE AN APP** lets you choose different kinds of Runtimes (like Java or Ruby), Services (such as DataCache or Mongo) and Boilerplates, which are essentially pre-configured application templates that are great ways to get started.
-Select the **Java Web Starter** Boilerplate, which opens a panel that displays more information about what it does:
+Select the **Java Web Cache Starter** Boilerplate, which opens a panel that displays more information about what it does:

 ![Bluemix Java Web Starter][7]

-As you can see, the application is a simple Java Web server that includes some example code that demonstrates the IBM DataCache Service.
+As you can see, the application is a simple Java Web server that includes some example code that demonstrates the IBM DataCache and Monitoring and Analytics services.
 Let's try it!

 At this point, you're just a few clicks away from having a running application.

 In the *Create an app* panel, enter a **Name** for your app.
 Enter a different host if Bluemix indicates that a host route is taken (or if you just want a host that's different from the app name).
+Leave the **Space** field as it is.
 ![Bluemix Create App dialog][8]

 The **Name** is a simple name you can use to find this application the next time you come back to the Bluemix dashboard. **Host** partially defines the URL (the rest comes from Bluemix itself) that lets you access your new app from the Internet.
 As you probably guessed, this URL must be unique, since the URL space is shared among all users.
-In *Selected Plans*, leave **Liberty for Java™** as *Default* and **Datacache** as *Free.*
+In *Selected Plans*, leave **Liberty for Java™** as *Default*, and **Datacache** and **Monitoring and Analytics** as *Free.*

 That's all there is to it!
 You'll be taken to your app's overview page.
 It takes a short while for the application to start up, but once it does, click on your app's route to see it running: